argonne-lcf/user-guides/docs/polaris/system-updates.md

 The base suite of software tools and libraries can be accessed by loading the `spack-pe-base` module.
-This adds a path to `$MODULEPATH` which contains numerous modules that can be viewed with `module avail`.
-There are also many hidden modules which can be viewed with `module --show-hidden avail`; these hidden modules are dependencies of installed packages which can be loaded independently.
+This adds a path to `$MODULEPATH` which contains numerous modules.

-For example, to load `cmake` starting from the default environment, a user would run the following commands:
+For example, to load `cmake` starting from the default environment, a user should run the following commands:
 ```
 module use /soft/modulefiles
 module load spack-pe-base
 module load cmake
 ```
-Running `module avail` would reveal further available modules.
+Other modules in `spack-pe-base` can be browsed by running `module avail` or `module --show-hidden avail`.
+The latter shows hidden modules which are installed as dependencies of the un-hidden modules.

-In addition to the base suite, a suite of higher-level libraries are installed in the `spack-pe-gnu` module.
+In addition to the base stack, a suite of higher-level libraries are installed in the `spack-pe-gnu` module.
 These are built with and are dependent on `PrgEnv-gnu`.
 A `PrgEnv-nvidia`-compatible stack will be available in the future.

-Note that not all software is installed through Spack; many applications and libraries will still be installed as standalone packages in `/soft`.
+Note that not all software is installed through Spack; many applications and libraries are installed as standalone packages in `/soft`.
 Users are encouraged to browse the available modules with `module avail` to see what software is installed on the system.